hansroh/skitai/README.rst

 Simply just remember, if you use WSGI container like Flask, Bottle, ... - NOT Saddle - and want to use Skitai asynchronous services, you should import 'was'.
 Usage is exactly same.
 But for my convinient, I wrote example codes Saddle version mostly.

 Async Requests Service
 ------------------------

-Most importance service of 'was' is making requests to HTTP, REST, RPC and Database Engines.
-The modules related theses features from aquests_.
+Most importance service of 'was' is making requests to HTTP, REST, RPC and several database engines.
+And this is mostly useful for fast Server Side Rendering with outside resources.

-You can read aquests_ usage first.
+The modules is related theses features from aquests_ and you could read aquests_ usage first.

 I think it just fine explains some differences with aquests.